Nushrratt Bharuccha: Early life

-Nushrat Bharucha was born on 17 May 1985 in a Dawoodi Bohra family of Mumbai.
-She is the only child of her father Tanvir Bharucha, a businessman and her mother Tasneem Bharucha, a housewife.

-Nushrat has graduated with a degree in Fine Arts from Jai Hind College in Mumbai.
+Bharuccha was born on 17 May 1985 in a Dawoodi Bohra family of Mumbai.
+She is the only child of Tanvir Bharucha, a businessman and Tasneem Bharucha, a housewife.
+She graduated with a degree in Fine Arts from Jai Hind College in Mumbai.

 Career

-2002–2014: Early career and struggles
+Early career and struggles (2002–2014)

 Bharuccha made her acting debut with a minor role in the 2002 television series Kittie Party.
 She got her first Hindi film with Jai Santoshi Maa (2006) and did the music video "Zindagi Kahin Gum Hai" by Zubeen Garg in 2007.
 She had a cameo in Kal Kissne Dekha (2009) and did the Telugu film Taj Mahal (2010).
 Her final television role occurred in Seven as Drishika Kashyap.

 Bharuccha had her first leading role in Hindi films with Dibakar Banerjee and Ekta Kapoor's anthology Love Sex Aur Dhokha (2010), that did moderately well.
-She next starred opposite Kartik Aaryan in Luv Ranjan's directorials Pyaar Ka Punchnama (2011) and Akaash Vani (2013), both of which underperformed, as like her next disaster Darr @ the Mall (2014) with Jimmy Sheirgill.
+She next starred opposite Kartik Aaryan in Luv Ranjan's directorials Pyaar Ka Punchnama (2011) and Akaash Vani (2013), both of which were superhits.
+Her next movie was Darr @ the Mall (2014) with Jimmy Sheirgill.